Construction Contract Management Software: The Complete Guide for Contractors

 Ever wondered why so many U.S. construction projects lean on AIA Contracts?
 These industry-standard templates set the legal and financial framework that keeps owners, architects, and contractors aligned from day one.

 As construction projects grow in complexity, simply tracking contracts is no longer enough.
-Modern solutions are embedding AI and advanced analytics to provide insights that go beyond document storage:
+Modern contract management solutions are embedding AI and advanced analytics to provide insights that go beyond document storage:

 - Clause risk detection: Identify non-standard or high-risk terms instantly.